iCliniq Logo

 Hi doctor,

-I am having a few skin eruptions in my labia minora region for the past 15 days and I am taking medications for urinary tract infection.
-I got a few laboratory tests done and the interpretations are as follows:
+I have had a few skin eruptions in my labia minora region for the past 15 days, and I am taking medications for a urinary tract infection.
+I got a few laboratory tests done, and the interpretations are as follows:

 2. Platelet count and WBC count have increased.

 Currently, there is no pain.
-The only symptoms that I have is mild itching inside the vagina and increased frequency of micturition.
+The only symptoms that I have are mild itching inside the vagina and increased frequency of micturition.
 Please help.

 Hello,